taetscher/ICARUS/README.md

 ## ICARUS SETUP
 ### Requirements & Setup
+This section walks you through the setup needed to run ICARUS.
+While you can run darkflow (yolo) on CPU, it is much more efficient to run it on GPU.
+On a NVIDIA GPU you will need the [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).

 #### Twitter API Access
+To access the twitter API, set up an account with the [twitter developer platform](https://developer.twitter.com/) and follow their instructions.

 #### Google Street View API Access
+To use the Google Street View API, set up an account with the [Google developer platform](https://developers.google.com/streetview/?hl=de).

 #### Training ICARUS
 Here is a list of the currently top performing checkpoints from training.
 The best performing checkpoint is highlighted in bold.
 Their success is measured as percentage of ASR detections on a validation dataset: